-- 2.1 The minority shareholders' application: - 2.1.1 On 29 March 2011, David John Smyth, Patrick Charles Smyth, Anglorand Securities Limited, James George Gubb, Elizabeth Anne Gubb, Milkwood Investments Limited and Jag Investments (Pty) Limited (collectively the applicants), launched an application in the High Court of South Africa, Gauteng Division, Pretoria, against Investec Bank Limited (Investec) and R&E as First and Second Respondents. - 2.1.2 R&E was cited as an interested party and no relief was sought against it, save for an order for costs in the event that it opposed the proceedings in which case a costs order would be sought against it and that such costs be paid jointly and severally by the Investec and R&E. - 2.1.3 In terms of the application an order was sought: - 2.1.3.1 Declaring that both the settlement agreements entered into between R&E, JCI Limited (JCI) and JCI Investment Finance (Pty) Limited (JCIIF) on 20 January 2010 (the Settlement Agreement) and the settlement agreement entered into between R&E, ASI, JCI, JCIIF, Investec, Investec Bank PLC, Letseng Diamonds Limited and others on 20 January 2010 (the Litigation Settlement Agreement) comprised acts or omissions which are unfairly prejudicial, unjust, or inequitable within the meaning of section 252 of the 1973 Companies Act.
+- 1. The minority shareholders' application: - 1.
+On 29 March 2011, David John Smyth, Patrick Charles Smyth, Anglorand Securities Limited, James George Gubb, Elizabeth Anne Gubb, Milkwood Investments Limited and Jag Investments (Pty) Limited, as applicants, issued an application in the High Court of South Africa, Gauteng Division, Pretoria, against Investec Bank Limited (Investec) and R&E (the main application) as first and second respondents. - 2.
+In terms of the main application the primary relief sought was to: - 1.
+Declare that the settlement agreement entered into between R&E, JCI Limited (JCI) and JCI Investment Finance (Pty) Limited (JCIIF) on 20 January 2010 (the Settlement Agreement), and the settlement agreement entered into between R&E, ASI, JCI, JCIIF, Investec, Investec Bank PLC, Letseng Diamonds Limited and others on 20 January 2010 (the Litigation Settlement Agreement), both comprised an act or omission which is unfairly prejudicial, unjust, or inequitable within the meaning of section 252 of the 1973 Companies Act. - 2.
+Ordering that Investec (but not R&E), purchase the main applicants' shares in R&E at a price of R288.56 per share (or such other sum as the Court may determine), plus the ruling share price of an R&E share at the time of such purchase. - 3.
+No monetary relief was claimed against R&E. - 4.
+Both R&E and Investec opposed the main application and denied that the Settlement Agreement and/or the Litigation Settlement Agreement resulted in oppressive conduct.